Joseph M. Costa, MSW, President and CEO

 Amy Cousineau, Ph.D., Division Chief, Campus-Based Services

-Amy Cousineau, Ph.D., is Hillsides’ Division Chief, Campus-Based Services.
+Amy Cousineau, Ph.D., is the division chief of campus-based services.
 In this position she oversees the Residential Treatment Services program, the Hillsides Education Center, nursing, Residentially-based Services and Therapeutic Behavioral Services.
 She is also in charge of steering the residential program through foster care reform as mandated by the recent state law AB 403, the Continuum of Care Reform.
 Most previously to this position, she served as Hillsides director of programs and strategic initiatives.

 Amy began her career at Hillsides in 2008, starting out as a psychologist and assessment program manager.
 She was then promoted to Hillsides training program manager and then to the director of Hillsides Family Resource Center in Echo Park, Calif., which offers the community a wide range of programs and services such as mental health support and parenting classes.
 While supervising the Echo Park location, she also served for eight months as the interim director of Youth Moving On, Hillsides program for transition-aged youth 16 – 25.